interfaces-to/interfaces-to/README.md

 ## 🌐 Experimental: Dynamic messages

+`into` supports reading messages dynamically.
 The `messages` variable required by OpenAI SDK is a list of dictionaries, where each dictionary represents a message.
 Each message must have a `role` key with a value of either `user` or `assistant`, and a `content` key with the message content.

-`into` has experimental support for reading messages dynamically.
-You can use `into.read_messages` to configure it.
+You can use `into.read_messages` to configure dynamic messages.

 ```python
 messages = into.read_messages(["Slack"])